blee42/eecs337-recipes/README.md

 5. Navigate to [http://localhost:5000](http://localhost:5000)

 ## Starting MongoDB
-1. Have MongoDB installed and Flask PyMongo installed via PIP (TODO: add to README).
+1. Have MongoDB and Flask PyMongo installed (the latter should be installed if you did `pip install` above.
 2. Make the `data/db` folder.
   ```shell
   $ mkdir data/db